 You can’t hold anyone accountable for the rules unless there are rules established.
 You can’t simply sit back and hope your spouse does the right thing.

-Before you move forward, there needs to be a concrete parenting plan in place that lays out custody and visitation, and that accounts for all the other variables.
+Before you move forward, there needs to be a concrete parenting plan in place.
+This lays out custody and visitation and accounts for all the other variables.

 We frequently receive calls from fathers who have issues with their ex in this regard.
 Many former couples begin by wanting to do what is best for the children in question, to work together and co-parent.